mikedh/trimesh/README.md

 for facet in facets:
     mesh.visual.face_colors[facet] = trimesh.color.random_color()

-# preview mesh in an opengl window if you installed pyglet
+# preview mesh in an opengl window if you installed pyglet with pip
 mesh.show()
 ```